someshvermagithub/Guess-the-number/README.md

 I used libraries like -

 import java.util.Random;

 import java.util.Scanner;

  AND

-And used object orientated programming
+ used object orientated programming